Britain's Got Talent: Semi-finals and Final

 Each semi-final can only have two participants advance into the final, and these are determined by two votes.
 The first is public phone-in vote (via a special phone-number), in which the last two digits correspond to each semi-finalist, that takes place once all semi-finalists have performed and during a break in the semi-final to allow for votes to be made.
 Once the vote period is ended and the results counted and fully verified, the semi-finalist with the highest total of votes is announced as the winner of the semi-final and secures their place in the final.
 The second vote involves the judges and takes place after the result, in which they vote between the two semi-finalists placed 2nd and 3rd respectively in the public vote, with the participant receiving the majority vote securing their place in the finals.
 In the case of a tied vote, as of series 5, the semi-finalist placed 2nd in the public vote advances into the final.
 In addition to these votes, semi-finalists can also secure a place in the finals if chosen as a "Wildcard".
 Introduced in the sixth series, the format allows the judges to choose any eliminated semi-finalist to be appointed as their Wildcard in the finals, through a private vote conducted once the semi-finals are completed.
 The result of this vote is announced prior to the final's broadcast.
-The format was later expanded to allow for a Wildcard to be chosen by the public from any eliminated semi-finalist they liked within in the ninth and tenth series respectively, though this format was dropped before the eleventh series.
+The format was later expanded to allow for a Wildcard to be chosen by the public from any eliminated semi-finalist they liked in the ninth and tenth series respectively, though this format was dropped before the eleventh series.
 For the eleventh series, the judges vote was removed and all of the finalists from the semi-finals were chosen by the public, with the top two participants in the public vote advancing to the final.
 Following criticism over the format change, the judges vote was reinstated for the following series.
+From Series 18, the golden buzzer was added to the semi-finals.
+In each show, one judge had control of the golden buzzer and could award it to one act at any point in the show, sending them straight through to the final.
+The public would then vote from the remaining acts, with the winner of that vote also going through the final.